Namoshek/hivemq4-github-action/README.md

 ## Introduction

-This GitHub Action starts a HiveMQ 4 message broker on the default port `1883` and `8000` for WebSockets.
+This GitHub Action starts a HiveMQ 4 message broker as Docker container.
+The published ports, TLS certificates and the HiveMQ configuration can be adjusted as needed.

 This is useful when running tests against an MQTT broker.

 ## Usage